WELCOME, PROSPECTIVE IECC STUDENT!

 3. Apply for Financial Aid

 Financial Aid comes in many forms and provides assistance with college expenses.
-All students are encouraged to complete the FAFSA (Free Application for Federal Student Aid).
-There is also support in the form of state programs, scholarships, and veteran's benefits.
+The Free Application for Federal Student Aid (FAFSA) should be submitted to the federal government as soon as possible after October 1 in order to begin the financial aid process.
+Students may apply electronically at https://fafsa.gov/.
+After filing the FAFSA, the student will receive a Student Aid Report (SAR).
 See Financial Aid for additional information and speak with a financial aid representative in the Financial Aid Office to discuss options for paying for college.

 4. Submit/Schedule Placement Testing

 Submit nationally standardized test scores to the Admissions Office.
-If no scores are available or they do not meet course placement requirements, sign up to take the ACCUPLACER.
-Testing should be scheduled and completed prior to registering for classes.
+If no scores are available or they do not meet course placement requirements, students need to sign up to take the ACCUPLACER by calling the college of their choice.
+There is no charge for the first test.
+Additional ACCUPLACER information, free information, and sample test questions are available at: https://accuplacer.collegeboard.org/students

 5. Register for Classes